FrankKooij/Soma/README.md

 ### Why the charset?

-Shall you edit this theme, this charset will allow you to put non-ASCII characters in `content` using `:before` or `:after:` pseudo elements.
+Shall you edit this theme, this charset will allow you to put non-ASCII characters in `content` using `:before` or `:after` pseudo elements.
 This comes handy since Mac OSX has a character palette in which double-clicking a glyph will add it in your document.

 ### Why the namespaces?